Ali Iman Sharmarke

 Ali Iman Sharmarke (Cali Imaan Sharmaarke, علي ايمان شرماركي) (b.
 1956/1957-d.
-11 August 2007) was a Somali-Canadian journalist, civil servant and philanthropist.
+11 August 2007) was a Somalian and Canadian journalist and philanthropist.
 He was a co-founder of HornAfrik Media Inc, the first independent radio network to have its headquarters in Mogadishu, Somalia.
 In 2007, he was killed by a roadside bomb.
 Sharmarke was posthumously awarded the CJFE's International Press Freedom Award and Tara Singh Hayer Award for his journalistic work.
 His family also established the Sharmarke Peace Foundation in his memory.

 Personal life

 Sharmarke was raised in Somalia.
 After the start of the civil war in the early 1990s, he emigrated to Canada.
 He subsequently became a Canadian citizen, holding dual citizenship.

 While living in Ottawa, Sharmarke completed a Master's in Public Administration at Carleton University.
 He also studied political science and economics going on to earn a PhD from the same institution.

 Sharmarke was married to Luul Mohamed, with whom he had three children, Liban, Hanad, and Nora.